BloodSugar327/combine-cmyk/README.md

 * Optional: disable inversion if your inputs are already positive.
 * Optional: progress bar on save for very large outputs.
 * Optional: CLI flags for headless operation (keep GUI by default).
+* Optional: Add support for 16 and 32 bit TIFF
+*
 ## Credits

 Built with ❤️ using Pillow, tifffile, and NumPy.